virtualagc/virtualagc/yaShuttle/yaHAL-S/PALMAT.md

 Before presenting any actual instructions, let me add that for computation of expressions (arithmetical, boolean, or otherwise), the PALMAT virtual machine implements an execution-stack based model, such as found in a Reverse Polish Notation (RPN) calculator or in the FORTH computer language.
 Therefore, the behavior of PALMAT instructions is often to pop values from this execution stack, perform some computation on them (such as addition), and then to push the result back on the execution stack.
 Each entry of the execution stack can thus hold values of various types.

+Also, any of the PALMAT instructions listed below optionally have a key `label` whose value is a unique string, and indicates that the instruction is the target of some kind of control-transfer instruction.

 ### PALMAT Instructions 1: Arithmetic

 With that in mind, here's a description of some of the available PALMAT instructions.